-This article will troubleshoot the SecuExtender SSL VPN Client on Stand-alone & Nebula [For USG FLEX / ATP / VPN Series].
-It includes disconnection right after connection, cannot connect to the SSL VPN, and SecuExtender cannot be opened, and Service "ZyWALL SecuExtender Helper" (ZyWALL SecuExtender Helper) failed to start.
-And solutions include firewall rule not allowing SSL VPN port [often 443], Visual C++ not installed, SecuExtender Adapter not responding/working, and the PC / Mac has ARM processor, which is not supported.
+This article will show SecuExtender SSL VPN Client on Stand-alone & Nebula [USG FLEX / ATP / VPN Series].
+Disconnection right after connection, cannot connect to the SSL VPN [PC / Mac has ARM processor with Parallels], and SecuExtender cannot be opened, Service "ZyWALL SecuExtender Helper" (ZyWALL SecuExtender Helper) failed to start.
+Solutions include firewall rule not allowing SSL VPN port [often 443], Visual C++ not installed, SecuExtender Adapter not responding/working which is not supported.

 Table of Content